 Finally, homomorphic encryption is used when constructing the best candidate features for building the final model.
 However, this work shows only small gains compared to using only the raw features, does not compare to AutoFE methods in the centralized setting, and does not provide any source code making reproducibility very difficult.
-Another recent work uses chi-square binning and homomorphic encryption to tackle the vertical federated AutoFE setting \cite{vertfefl2}.
-However, this work does not share source code, only tests on two datasets, and only shares runtimes and not the actual test scores of using the new features.
+Furthermore, clients may be able to reconstruct the features of other clients from the decrypted engineered features; we address this in our work by utilizing differential privacy.
 We believe this makes the work very difficult to reproduce and compare.
 It is clear that there is a large research gap in all three settings of federated AutoFE: horizontal, vertical, and hybrid.
 Our work provides algorithms for all of these settings.